-The grove's biggest trees occupy a rolling plateau on top of the ridge.
+The grove’s biggest trees are on a rolling plateau on top of the ridge.
 Unfortunately this area has also been, and continues to be, heavily logged.
 Most of the sequoia logging occurred in the 20 years beginning in 1885, when there were six sawmills in the area, but there was an especially destructive period just before the state purchased the property in 1945, when one owner used dynamite to blow up as many sequoias as possible.
-Although the sequoias have been off-limits to logging since that time, logging of other species has continued.
-It's why Mountain Home is a Demonstration State Forest rather than a park: the county didn't want to lose the income generated by logging.
+Although the sequoias have been off-limits to logging since that time, logging of other kinds of trees has continued.
+It’s why Mountain Home is a Demonstration State Forest rather than a park: the county didn’t want to lose the income generated by logging.
 Today the remaining huge trees are unusually exposed as a result of the logging, and the forest is laced with a dense network of logging roads.
 The artificial openness of the logged forest allows picturesque views of the sequoias, but it can also look a bit odd.
-It doesn't inspire quite the same sense of awe that an unlogged grove does.
+It doesn’t inspire quite the same sense of awe that an unlogged grove does.

 The plateau doesn’t have a lot of good hiking trails, but because it has so many logging roads it’s actually one of the best places to see sequoias by car.
 You never really need to walk more than a few yards to see the biggest trees, and you can see more big trees from your car in Mountain Home than in Sequoia National Park.
 Mountain Home also doesn’t have the entrance fees, shuttle buses, and crowds that the national park does.